KypDurron896/Python-Reddit-RPG/README.md

 # Features
 - Combat system vs other reddit users (still in progress).
 - The ability to connect your reddit account to translate your karma into in-game stats.
-- Travel between subreddits in-game (still in progress)
+- Travel between subreddits in-game.
 - Comment farms, these use your reddit comment stats (upvotes, views, etc.) to allow you to unlock weapons and armor.
 # Requirements
 - Python 3.9+